FrancescoSaverioZuppichini/mirror/README.md

 ### TODO
 - Support multiple inputs and cache them
-- Make a generic abstraction of a visualisation in order to add more
+- Make a generic abstraction of a visualisation in order to add more features
 - Add all visualisation present here https://github.com/utkuozbulak/pytorch-cnn-visualizations
     * [Gradient visualization with vanilla backpropagation](#gradient-visualization)
     * [Gradient visualization with guided backpropagation](#gradient-visualization) [1]